Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Management gets automated help, too.

-And finally, fast food general managers and shift managers have been given a helping hand through new software that enables them to track a number of metrics.
+And finally, fast food general managers and fast food shift managers have been given a helping hand through new software that enables them to track a number of metrics.
 For example, from a human resources standpoint, managers can count on systems to create work schedules, track employee hours, and oversee compensation delivery.
 Franchise owners can also get access to data that identifies consumer trends and restaurant performance, enabling them to make informed decisions about the direction of the business.

 Considering the fact that fast food restaurants were created to expedite the delivery of food to customers on the go, it seems fitting that technology has stepped forward to make that service even speedier.
 Fortunately, many of today's younger restaurant workers are already in tune with emerging technological tools and are, therefore, well-equipped to learn and use the latest technology that is helping move the fast food industry forward.